ElektroStudios/gdidrop-Dreamcast-Redump-Tool/README.md

 The authors and copyright holders assume no liability for any direct, indirect, incidental, or consequential damages—including data loss or system errors—arising from the use, misuse, or inability to use this software.
 You are solely responsible for determining the appropriateness of using this tool and assume all associated risks.

 Furthermore, this project operates entirely independently.
 The utilization of any third-party libraries or components within this software does not imply any affiliation with, or endorsement or approval by, their respective original authors.

-By using this software, you agree to indemnify and hold harmless the authors from any claims, damages, or liabilities arising from your use or misuse of it.